simplisales/terraform-hcloud-kube-hetzner/README.md

 ### 💡 [Do not skip] Creating your kube.tf file and the OpenSUSE MicroOS snapshot

-1. Create a project in your [Hetzner Cloud Console](https://console.hetzner.cloud/), and go to **Security > API Tokens** of that project to grab the API key, it needs to be Read & Write.
-Take note of the key! ✅
+1. Create an IAM user in the [AWS Console](https://console.aws.amazon.com/) and generate an access key with the necessary permissions for EC2, VPC and Load Balancers.
+Take note of the key and secret! ✅
 2. Generate a passphrase-less ed25519 SSH key pair for your cluster; take note of the respective paths of your private and public keys.
 Or, see our detailed [SSH options](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/docs/ssh.md). ✅
 3. Now navigate to where you want to have your project live and execute the following command, which will help you get started with a **new folder** along with the required files, and will propose you to create a needed MicroOS snapshot. ✅